Shrimp Stir Fry with Ramen Noodles

 Shrimp stir fry with noodles is a mashup of shrimp lo mein and my beef and broccoli recipe.
 I borrowed the sauce, added some additional veggies, and serve with ramen instead of over jasmine rice.
 It’s a simple and delicious shrimp stir fry recipe that comes together with minimal effort.

 Made with shrimp, broccoli florets, ramen noodles, red bell pepper, fresh ginger, and a sweet and savory sauce—you’ll be amazed by how much flavor is packed into a quick weeknight recipe.
 Unlike your typical pasta, ramen cooks in about 3 minutes, making it a really fast noodle to prepare.
-While this dish is basically lo mein, it’s technically not since lo mein is made with egg noodles.

 The sauce is made with soy sauce, garlic, fresh ginger, sriracha, brown sugar, and sesame oil.
 It’s responsible for the entire dishes’ flavor and brings everything together.
 I’d argue it’s the most important part of the recipe.
 I use corn starch as an additional thickening agent along with brown sugar.
 It’s important not to skip corn starch your sauce will be too watery.

 Fresh ginger is so much better than ground ginger because it packs some serious punch and adds a lot of aromatics to the final dish.
 Ground ginger is fine to use, but just keep that in mind.